 While this guide provides general beta on the main trails, it lags substantially behind G. White’s guidebook in terms of detailed trail info, local ecology and history.
-The unique attributes of this guide are the more up to date trail conditions info, off-trail route suggestions and low cost.
+The unique attributes of this guide are more up to date trail conditions, off-trail route suggestions and it’s lack of cost.

 2 – Resources:

 Stein to Joffre by Trail Ventures – Best map but cuts off parts of the southern divide.